mineground/mineground-plugin/doc/commands/world.md

 * **/world set spawn** *here*

   Sets the spawn position of the current world.
+The player will always be looking towards the south when spawning.

 ----------